joeybaker/my_sublime_packages/SublimeLinter/README.markdown

 ### Linter-specific notes
 Following are notes specific to individual linters that you should be aware of:

 * **JavaScript** – This linter runs jshint.js using JavaScriptCore on OS X or node.js on other platforms.
 You must install node.js, see [the node.js site](http://nodejs.com) for instructions.
+Once node.js is installed, you may have to set the path to node in the "sublimelinter\_executable\_map" setting.
+See "Configuring" below for info on SublimeLinter settings.
+If SublimeLinter freezes when linting JavaScript, the fault may lie with the jshint linter, which does have freezing bugs.
+For example, as of commit 5bf9a51a89 to jshint, the following code will freeze:

+    switch (a)
+    {
+        case 7::  // double-colon causes a freeze
+    }

 * **java** – Because it uses `javac` to do linting, each time you run the linter the entire dependency graph of the current file will be checked.
 Depending on the number of classes you import, this can be **extremely** slow.
 Also note that you **must** provide the `-sourcepath`, `-classpath`, `-Xlint` and `{filename}` arguments to `javac` in your per-project settings.
 See "Per-project settings" below for more information.

 Configuring